Many or all companies we feature compensate us. Compensation and editorial

 • It can take anywhere from two weeks to two months to get your home equity loan or HELOC.

 If you pass a soft credit check, you can select to finance your purchase via BNPL, also known as a point-of-sale loan.
-These services often don’t charge any interest or fees if you pay off your expense in four payments, usually over a period of six weeks.
+These services often don’t charge any interest or fees if you pay off your expenses in four payments, usually over six weeks.

 Longer repayment terms may be available but typically come with interest charges and may require a hard credit inquiry.